zfair/ginapi/.github/README.md

 * Just adapt the results from `go-gin-server` target of `openapi-generator-cli`, so:
     * Parse the generated code with `go/parser`
     * Parse the YAML/JSON specs to complement the `requestBodies`/`responses`
+    * Specs are only for complementary purposes, don't rely on it too much
     * Unnecessary to have the generator installed to run this
 * Leave the generated code untouched
 * Use interfaces and default *not-implemented* methods for further implementation